 I’ll make more updates if something good (or bad) came up.
 Anyway, thanks for stopping by.
 Hope this small tutorial useful for you.

 - Hello World in 10 minutes | .NET Tutorial

 - yo generator for ASP.NET Core | GitHub - OmniSharp/generator-aspnet

 - Host ASP.NET Core on Linux with Nginx | Microsoft Docs

 - Installing Percona Server on Debian and Ubuntu

 This article is also published on CodeProject.
-If you find this tutorial useful, feel free to leave a 5 star rating.

 How To Play Audio Files in Xamarin.Forms